Internship Opportunities in Environmental Education

 Spend an exciting summer learning about marine science!

 The Discovery Hall Programs at the Dauphin Island Sea Lab has two summer internships available forundergraduates (juniors, seniors, or recent graduates) from minority groups currently under-represented in marine science and environmental education.
 Interns assist the DHP education staff in our many summer programs for K-12 students, teachers and the public.
-Interns will work with the educators assisting in all aspects of logistics, planning, classroom prep, and teaching.
+Interns work with the educators assisting in all aspects of logistics, planning, classroom prep, and teaching.
 In addition, there will be an opportunity for the interns to teach in outreach programs off campus.
 This is a wonderful opportunity for science education majors to learn more about environmental education, marine science, and the Gulf coast while living at the beach!

 Discovery Hall Internship